 Today mosques are built according to the quibla found by calculating the initial compass direction of the shortest distance to Mecca (thus the great circle route) using precise geographic coordinates.
-It is interesting to note that among Muslims, the direction of prayer (quibla in Arabic) was initially, as it is among Jews, toward Jerusalem.
-However, within two years of Muhammad's foundation of Islam (620-622), the Muslim quibla was changed from Jerusalem to Mecca.
+It is interesting to note that among Muslims, the direction of prayer was initially, as it is among Jews, toward Jerusalem.
+However, within two years of Muhammad's foundation of Islam (620-

+622), the Muslim quibla was changed from Jerusalem to Mecca.
 This was due perhaps in part to Muhammad's disappointment that few Jews were converted to Islam.
 The Muslims were then instructed to face the direction of Mecca.
 Thus this requirement that the Muslims follow rigorously, much more rigorously than the Jews, is the consequence of the desire to please the Jews.
 It proves that in the beginning of the seventh century the Jews of Medina followed the ruling of the Talmud B. Berakhot 30a and prayed toward Jerusalem.

-It is certain that Jews were also influenced by the use of the maps constructed according to the Mercator projections and thought incorrectly that the rhumb line (see figure 7 and 9) was the shortest distance between two points of the earth and the correct manner to face Jerusalem.
-But this influence was much less however than the Muslims, because Jews consider this obligation as an à priori obligation only.
+It is certain that Jews were also influenced by the use of the maps constructed according to the Mercator projections and thought incorrectly that the rhumb line (see Figures 7 and 9) was the shortest distance between two points of the earth and the correct manner to face Jerusalem.
+But this influence was much less than among the Muslims, because Jews consider this obligation as an à priori obligation only.
 A posteriori they accept other orientations.
 They accept the consequences of town planning regulations.
-When we examine the orientation of the modern and ancient
+When we examine the orientation of the modern and ancient synagogues we ascertain that generally their orientation was incorrect.
+This was also the case of the ancient synagogues of Central Europe.
+In America, the orientation of most of the synagogues results from the disposition of the streets and the avenues of the different towns.
+Today the importance of the rhumb lines results also from a new trend in Halakha in their favor.
+We will come back to the subject after we examine the different halakhic opinions about the prayer direction.
+Indeed, the plain reading of the Levush and Mishnah Berurah can give the impression that these texts were written on the basis of an incorrect reasoning made on a Mercator map.